NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Springjaw Doll.md

     desc: "  The springjaw doll has an automatic result of 18 on Deception checks and DCs to pass as a simple porcelain doll."

   - name: "[[Compendium.pf2e.bestiary-ability-glossary-srd.Item.UzITQk56510jg5hS|Wind Up]]"
-    desc: "  24 hours, Thievery check, standby\nFor a clockwork to act, it must be wound with a unique key by another creature.
+    desc: "  24 hours, DC 13 Thievery check, standby\n* * *\n\nFor a clockwork to act, it must be wound with a unique key by another creature.
 This takes 1 minute.
 Once wound, it remains operational for the listed amount of time, usually 24 hours, after which time it becomes unaware of its surroundings and can't act until it's wound again.
 Some clockworks' abilities require them to spend some of their remaining operational time.
 They can't spend more than they have and shut down immediately once they have 0 time remaining.
-If it's unclear when a clockwork was last wound, most clockwork keepers wind all their clockworks at a set time, typically 8 a.m.\nA clockwork that lists standby in its wind-up entry can enter standby mode as a 3-action activity.
+If it's unclear when a clockwork was last wound, most clockwork keepers wind all their clockworks at a set time, typically 8 a.m.\n\nA clockwork that lists standby in its wind-up entry can enter standby mode as a 3-action activity.
 Its operational time doesn't decrease in standby, but it can sense its surroundings (with a -2 penalty to Perception).
-It can't act, with one exception: when it perceives a creature, it can exit standby as a reaction (rolling initiative if appropriate).\nA creature can attempt to Disable a Device to wind a clockwork down (with a DC listed in the wind-up entry).
+It can't act, with one exception: when it perceives a creature, it can exit standby as a reaction (rolling initiative if appropriate).\n\nA creature can attempt to Disable a Device to wind a clockwork down (with a DC listed in the wind-up entry).
 For each success, the clockwork loses 1 hour of operational time.
 This can be done even if the clockwork is in standby mode."

 abilities_mid:
   - name: ""
   - name: "Wind-Up Scream"
-    desc: "`pf2:r` (sonic) **Frequency** once per day;\n**Trigger** The springjaw doll is hit with a melee attack;\n**Effect** The springjaw doll lets loose a shrill, mechanical screech to alert its master of dangerous intruders.
-Creatures within 5 feet of the doll must succeed at a Fortitude save or be Deafened for 1 round.
-On a critical failure, a creature is also Off-Guard for 1 round."
+    desc: "`pf2:r` (sonic) **Frequency** once per day;\n\n**Trigger** The springjaw doll is hit with a melee attack;\n* * *\n\n**Effect** The springjaw doll lets loose a shrill, mechanical screech to alert its master of dangerous intruders.
+Creatures within 5 feet of the doll must succeed at a DC 15 Fortitude save or be [[Conditions/Deafened|Deafened]] for 1 round.
+On a critical failure, a creature is also [[Conditions/Off-Guard|Off-Guard]] for 1 round."

 attacks:
   - name: ""